DarthBanjo/starwarsd6-essentialcompanion-od6s/attributions.md

 ### REUP_CC: Star Wars Roleplaying Game Rulebook Creative Commons (CC)
 The Star Wars Roleplaying Game Revised Expanded Updated rulebook is marked with a Creative Commons license.
 Many Icons came from there and you can find them in the /art/items/equipIcons/REUP_CC directory.

-### WEG_FAIR: Star Wars Wend Games Roleplaying Game Content (FAIR USE)
+### WEG_FAIR: Star Wars West End Games Roleplaying Game Content (FAIR USE)
 The Star Wars Roleplaying Game was published by West End Games from 1987 to 1998, when they lost the license.
 Items in the /art/items/equipIcons/WEG_FAIR directory contain icons made from these old out-of-print sourcebooks.
+All of the Actor Tokens are also all from fair use of west end games content.